AndrewSigorskih/fastq-dupaway/README.md

 --unordered|-|This option is supported only by "fast" mode for paired inputs.
 Use this flag if reads in your paired input files are not synchronized (i.e. the reads order determined by read IDs does not match).
 If this option is enabled, both input files will be sorted by read IDs before deduplication.

+## Detailed explanation of program options and algorithm

+Please refer to the [extended manual](doc/algorithm.md) page.

 ## Additional information

-Input filenames ending with ".gz" will be treated as binary files compressed by gzip program.
+* Input filenames ending with ".gz" will be treated as binary files compressed by gzip program.
 If output filenames provided also end with ".gz", output files will be compressed as well.

+* The original idea behind this program was to create a tool that would bring the same results as fastuniq program, but would be feasible to run on non-HPC systems (small servers, personal machines) even when dealing with large datasets (hundreds of gigabytes) with reasonable time penalty.

+* If you are experienceing unexpected results, first of all check if the last line in your input is terminated with a newline character ('\n').
+Absence of newline terminator at the end of input file will affect program behaviour.